-Industrial rehabilitation helps employees complete his or her job safely.
-This involves assessments, therapy, and workplace adjustments.
+Industrial rehab helps employees complete his or her job safely through:

 You may seek it out on your own, or your employer may offer this service.

-Find out more about industrial rehabilitation.
+Find out more about industrial rehab.
 Visit the website for UPMC Centers for Rehabilitation Services.

-After an accident or major illness, you may need to figure out what work tasks you’re able to complete either to return to work or to find a new job.
+After an accident or major illness, you may need to figure out what work tasks you’re able to do.
+You might need this either to return to work or to find a new job.

-Some employees may also benefit from an ergonomic evaluation.
+Some employees may also benefit from an ergonomic assessment.
 This looks at your workstation, equipment, and the tools you use each day.
-You may get recommendations for assistive devices, specific desk chairs, or other workstation adjustments that improve posture and safety.

 Assessments and Services for Employers

-Industrial rehabilitation therapists perform pre-employment physical ability tests to make sure your candidates can meet the physical requirements of a job.
+Industrial rehab therapists do pre-employment physical skills tests to make sure your candidates can meet the job requirements.

-Work safety training programs are also available for businesses looking for group or individual instruction in safely handling materials or proper posture and techniques to perform work-related activities.
+Therapists can provide group or one-on-one training in safely handling materials or proper posture and techniques to perform work-related tasks.